Skip to content

 Kinetix Resources Complete Reference

-Kinetix Resources provide a powerful, class-based CRUD builder system for Laravel applications, heavily inspired by Filament's developer experience.
+Kinetix Resources provide a powerful, class-based CRUD builder system for Laravel applications, fully rendered by Vue + Inertia on the frontend.

 Resources map Eloquent database models to cohesive administration panels by grouping corresponding Tables, Forms, Routes, Controllers, and Vue Views under unified classes.